 Once our car pulled up to the main entrance, we were greeted and handed our two margaritas.
 As we were transported by the large, open-air space and breathtaking view, our luggage was whisked away.

 We were escorted to check-in by Patrick, who would remain our concierge throughout our stay.

 It’s worth mentioning here that Patrick was incredibly helpful and friendly.
 But, also, that everyone we encountered at the resort was so warm and kind (while giving the overall impression that each detail has already been taken care of), that you can’t help but feel like you’re already having an incredible time from the minute your foot touches the resort's grounds.

-Exploring Our Suite At The Resort At Pedregal
+Exploring Our Suite at The Waldorf Astoria Los Cabos Pedregal

 Walking from the lobby to our suite, we were mesmerized by the grounds.
 Pristine, ambling pathways, immaculate landscaping that combined native cacti, decorative grasses, and succulents, were framed by an ocean view every step of the way.

 ‘Ocean View Deluxe King’ was the style of suite we’d reserved.
 But, upon entering the room, we decided those words didn’t do it justice.
 Grand, immaculate, sweeping—that’s what immediately comes to mind when entering your suite at The Waldorf Astoria Los Cabos Pedregal.